anmac/frontend-mentor-challenge/newbie/single-price-grid-component-main/README.md

-# Frontend Mentor - Social proof section solution
+# Frontend Mentor - Single price grid component solution

-This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
+This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents